imadM/-Classic-Arcade-Game/README.md

 ## Instructions

 1. Use Chrome or Firefox.
 I'm not recommended Internet Explorer .
+2. If you are using a downloaded version, unzip the file and run _index.html_.
+The game is ready to play as soon as the page loads.
-2. You can start moving around by using arrow keys:
+3. You can start moving around by using arrow keys:
 ``move up: ↑
 move down: ↓
 move left: ←
 move right: →``
-3. In this game you have a Player and Enemies (Bugs).
+4. In this game you have a Player and Enemies (Bugs).
 The goal of the player is to reach the water, without colliding into any one of the enemies.

 ## Contributing